The Katy Tigers extended their 11-year run of district wins last night in a 35-30 win over Tompkins at Legacy Stadium.

-Check out the Behind the Scenes of the 2019 VYPE Football and Volleyball Photo Shoots powered by Whataburger that were held in Houston, Texas earlier this summer.
+WATCH NOW - Check out the Behind the Scenes of the 2019 VYPE Football and Volleyball Photo Shoots powered by Whataburger that were held in Houston, Texas earlier this summer.

 The best of the best came out for the annual photo shoots which were held at Delmar Stadium, the home of Houston ISD football, and Big Rivers Adventure and Water Park in New Caney.